uclaacm/hack-curriculum/stackschool/3-servers/README.md

 [^20]: Similar to imports/includes in other languages you may be familiar with.
 We call the code that we're importing a "module."

+[^21]: Ports allow you to host multiple servers on the same machine, each on a different port.

-[^21]: May be worth a couple more readthroughs if it's still unclear, or get in contact with us on [Discord](https://discord.gg/xXcJWDUqJj)!
+[^22]: May be worth a couple more readthroughs if it's still unclear, or get in contact with us on [Discord](https://discord.gg/xXcJWDUqJj)!

-[^22]: Note that `/random` is referred to as a **route**.
+[^23]: Note that `/random` is known as a **route**.
 The distinction between endpoints and routes is that endpoints include the HTTP method (i.e. GET, POST, etc.) in their definition.
 You can have multiple endpoints with the same route, as long as the method is different (so having `GET /random` and `POST /random` would be perfectly fine).

-[^23]: Use `node server.js` within the directory for your server.
+[^24]: Use `node server.js` within the directory for your server.
+Also, if you're wondering what the deal with localhost is, know that it's a special domain name that represents the current computer.